 Along with these steps, you could create and design a prototype to clarify the outcomes of the product.
 The prototypes will allow users to see the implementation of the solutions that your product offers firsthand.

 Defining the entire lifecycle of the product development workflow, including the people, processes, software, and technology development, is also crucial to understanding the desired outcomes of your project or service.

-Try to identify and point out contingencies that are dependent on each other and why this is so.
-If possible, you could also come up with solutions that would make them independent of the process and other parts of the product.
+Try to identify and point out contingencies dependent on each other and why this is so.
+If possible, you could also develop solutions that would make them independent of the process and other parts of the product.

 As you write your technical requirements document, consider system qualities that will provide all the details surrounding the quality of service and user requirements.

 - Availability: How much time you can expect your system to run or your product to function, based on your system's resources, services, and accessibility to users.

 - Performance: Given specific load conditions of various uses, what will be your product's response time and functionality or service.

 - Serviceability: Is your product easy to monitor, repair, and upgrade?
 Some critical factors to consider here include planning for downtime, opportunities for maintenance based on patterns of usage, essential times for service availability, schedules for diagnosis and monitoring.

 - Latent Capacity: How will your service or product deal with sudden and unexpected peaks in usage, independent of more resource usage?

 - Scalability: How quickly can capacity and the number of users be increased or decreased without changes in the original design and structure of the product or service.